chizhang9135/CMU_SP25_AIPM/README.md

 # PDF to YAML Schema Converter

-A command-line application that processes PDF files containing database schema descriptions and generates structured YAML output.
+A command-line and API-based application that processes PDF files containing database schema descriptions and generates structured YAML output.
 The application uses OpenAI's language models to understand and structure the content, making it easier to integrate with other tools and workflows.

+---

 ## Features